AndysRobotics/microFramework/README.md

 ---
 **NOTE**
 All classes on the element will be removed prior the looked up class matching.
-If complex class combinations are required these need proccessing and adding to the mapped data.
+If complex class combinations are required these need processing and adding to the mapped data.

 ---